petersulyok/smfc/ARCHITECTURE.md

   mode on every zone, and the base mode is only the fallback curve. `end()` applies the exit level and then releases manual mode, restoring automatic BMC fan control.
-  Zone numbering differs between the two command families (manual commands are 1-based, duty commands 0-based); smfc zone IDs stay 0-based and the platform converts in one place.
+  Zone numbering differs between the two command families (manual commands are 1-based, duty commands 0-based); smfc zone IDs stay 0-based everywhere and `X14OpenBmcCmd` applies the +1 in the single place it builds the OEM commands.
+  Duty writes are clamped to ≥ 5%: a manual write has no floor of its own, because the 15% floor belongs to the automatic control a latched zone is no longer under.
   Three things it reads from the board rather than assuming: the zone count (probed once at `start()`), the supported base fan modes (`0x30 0x45 0x02`), and the per-zone failsafe flag, which `check_fan_mode()` reports as a lost control state because failsafe outranks manual mode and re-acquiring